 When buying an older home in Houston, there is a lot you need to watch out for.
 That is why a proper home inspection is a crucial part of the buying process.
 But even a complete inspection may not tell you everything you need to know about the state of a home.
 Although most home inspectors carefully examine each area of a house, there are cases when the electrical, heating, and plumbing systems don’t get the attention they should.
-If you are buying, or already own, an older Houston home, here are a few things you need to know about the safety of your freshwater lines and how they will impact your family.
+If you are buying or already own an older Houston home, here are a few things you need to know about the safety of your freshwater lines and how they will impact your home and family.

-The best place to start investigating your freshwater lines is by knowing the age of your home.
+The best way to start investigating your freshwater lines is by knowing the age of your home.
 Lead pipes were still in use up until 1986, and even where lead was not used, galvanized steel was very common.
-Even after lead pipes themselves were banned, the use of lead solder and brass fittings meant that there continues to be lead exposure even if the main lines are not made of lead.
+Even after lead pipes themselves were banned, the use of lead solder and brass fittings means that lead exposure could be present even if the main lines were not made of lead.

-The other common type of piping you will see in older Houston homes is galvanized steel.
-Galvanized steel poses a slightly different risk than lead, but is still dangerous.
+The other common type of piping material you may find in an older Houston home is galvanized steel.
+Galvanized steel poses a slightly different risk than lead, but it’s still dangerous.
 Steel tends to rust over time, which means that flakes of rust could be breaking off from the inside of your pipes and getting into your drinking supply.
 While a small amount of rust in the drinking water isn’t a health concern, it can change the color of the water and make it taste metallic.
 As well, lead particles can attach to galvanized steel and enter your drinking water.
-Another problem is, as the rust flakes away, the pipe weakens in that spot, which will eventually lead to leaks on the pressure side of your system.
+Another problem is, as the rust flakes away, the pipe weakens in that spot, which will eventually lead to leaks.
 You do not want that to happen, as leaky pipes could cause foundation issues and water damage over time.

-Finally, it is worth checking out your faucets and fittings for signs of brass.
-Brass was cheap to make and easy to work with, but oftentimes it included up to 8% lead during manufacture.
+Finally, it is worth checking out your faucets and fittings for any components made of brass.
+Brass was cheap to make and easy to work with, but oftentimes it included up to 8% lead during the manufacturing process.
 While this may seem like an insignificant amount, the risk is still too great to ignore.
 Because lead can be harmful to human health even at low exposure levels, it’s advisable to replace old pipes and fittings made of lead, galvanized steel, or brass with a safer option, such as PEX.